theruderaw/medgemma-agent/README.md

 check, which runs first and short-circuits before any model call.
 The classifier can never route around the emergency layer.

+### Reply sanitization

+Qwen3 sometimes prefixes its reply with a reasoning preamble and wraps the real answer in `<response>...</response>` tags. `extract_answer` strips that and returns the clean reply.
+Model calls are made with `enable_thinking: false`, so the `<response>` wrapper is consistent and the reply is recoverable.

 ## Project layout

 ```